4 Important Questions To Ask When Interviewing To Be A Financial Advisor

 Oftentimes a job interview is positioned as the company interviewing YOU.
-However, this mindset can leave candidates wondering if the company is truly right for them.
+However, this mindset can leave candidates wondering if the firm is truly right for them.

-Four Questions To Ask In Your Interview Process
+What Questions Should You Ask In Your Interview?

 Question #1: What is one word to describe the culture of your firm?

 The culture of any workplace matters for the trajectory of your career.
-And culture especially matters for your financial advising career.
+And we don’t just mean monthly team building or celebrating birthdays.

 Financial advisors are an extension of their firm’s culture and vice versa.
-Because of this, cultural alignment is a necessary part of good client outcomes and good client outcomes helps you build a successful practice.
+Because of this, cultural alignment is a necessary part of good client outcomes and good client outcomes leads to a successful practice.
 If culture attracts the right advisors and retains them, the same is true for an advisor’s clients.

 Our recruiters think asking about the culture of the firm you’re evaluating is important because you know better than anyone else what kind of environment you will thrive in.
 The right cultural fit should include: